Jaouan/labosaurus/packages/labosaurus/README.md

 ![labosaurus-hidden-demo](https://github.com/Jaouan/labosaurus/assets/7120207/d5dcfc90-aea5-4b53-97a3-fb0f07198fae)

 Only administrator can show/hide hidden blocks.
+If you use firebase/firestore, you have to create 2 collections :
+- `hidden` : Labosaurus will use it to store the state of hidden groups.
-If you use firebase, Labosaurus will access to your Firestore to fetch user information.
-You have to create a collection `users`.
-Inside create a document with user's email as id, and a field `admin: true`.
+- `users` : Labosaurus will use it to check if the connected user is an administrator.
+For each administrator, create a document with user's email as id, and a field `admin: true`.
 Ensure to secure your collection.

 Parameters :
 - **until** : The sequential number of the block.
 Displaying a block with `until=N` will display all blocks `<N` of the current group.